-The following charts set forth the relationship between Compensation Actually Paid ("CAP") to our PEO and our Former PEO, the average of CAP to our Non-PEO NEOs, and (i) in the first chart, the Company's cumulative TSR over the two most recently completed fiscal years, (ii) in the second chart, our net income (loss) during the two most recently completed fiscal years.
-For 2022, CAP for our PEO, Mr. Hunton and the non-PEO NEOs primarily reflected higher granting levels as well as the effect of Intevac's share price appreciation of 9%.
-In 2022, the negative CAP for Mr. Blonigan, our Former PEO, was primarily impacted by the fact that the bulk of his outstanding stock awards forfeited upon his retirement.
-In 2021, CAP for Mr. Blonigan and the other non-PEO NEOs was primarily impacted by Intevac's stock price depreciation of 35%.
+The following charts set forth the relationship between Compensation Actually Paid ("CAP") to our PEO and our Former PEO, the average of CAP to our Non-PEO NEOs, and (i) in the first chart, the Company's cumulative TSR over the three most recently completed fiscal years, (ii) in the second chart, our net income (loss) during the three most recently completed fiscal years.
+For 2023, CAP for our PEO and the non-PEO NEOs primarily reflected lower granting levels as well as the effect of Intevac's share price depreciation of 33%.
+For 2022, CAP for our PEO and the non-PEO NEOs primarily reflected higher granting levels as well as the effect of Intevac's share price appreciation of 9%.
+In 2022, the negative CAP for our Former PEO was primarily impacted by the fact that the bulk of his outstanding stock awards forfeited upon his retirement.
+In 2021, CAP for our FOO and the other non-PEO NEOs was primarily impacted by Intevac's stock price depreciation of 35%.